gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that classification pressure can remain bounded without false regime assignment
 - that incomplete-state pressure can remain bounded without false continuity or compensatory reconstruction
 - that cumulative-drift pressure can remain bounded without baseline absorption or silent normalization of distortion
+- that competing-signal pressure can remain bounded without forced hierarchy, hidden preference drift, or unsupported closure

 ---